zhihailiu/alfresco-folder-size/README.md

 # Folder Content Size in Alfresco Share
-Customize Share Folder Details page to show content size in this folder.
+Customize Share Folder Details page to show (recursive) content size in this folder.

 ## Share
 - Customize Folder Details Page
 - Add Folder Size as sub-component to Folder Metadata section
+- When browsing with Repository menu in Share, this can show the size of Site, User Homes etc, which are sub-types of cm:folder.

 ## Repo
-Create webscript to calculate content size in folder
+Create webscript to calculate node content size.
+The number may be different from that of Alfresco OOTB webscript (/slingshot/doclib2/node).
+It includes the child nodes such as thumbnails while the OOTB does not.

 ## TODO
 - Include number of documents & number of sub-folders